 — Philip O. Chomak, Author, Beside the Point: Close Encounters in the Global Classroom

-Your Crocodile has Arrived: More true stories from a curious traveler will be available at independent bookstores and online behemoths in July, 2017.
+Your Crocodile has Arrived: More true stories from a curious traveler is available from your favorite bookseller.
 Published by Destination Insights • ISBN: 978-0998661513 • paperback • $14.95 • 280 pages

 About Lost, Kidnapped, Eaten Alive!

 Lost, Kidnapped, Eaten Alive!
 True stories from a curious traveler won these awards in 2017:

 - North American Book Awards: Silver Award in the Travel category.